H.R. 5269: RESULTS Act

 1

-For widely available non-advanced lab tests, Medicare would use data from a qualifying private claims database starting with reporting periods on or after January 1, 2028, instead of relying only on direct reporting from labs.
+For widely available non-advanced tests, Medicare would set rates from a qualifying private-claims database starting with reporting periods on or after January 1, 2028, instead of relying only on labs reporting their own payments.

 2